A Complete Guide to Visiting the City of Nha Trang

 I-Resort Nha Trang

-Nha Trang is known for its mineral water and mud baths, available at various resorts throughout the area.
-I-Resort is one of the three most popular resorts for mineral mud baths, but it also has some amazing pools and a waterfall area, too.
-You’ll find it clean and refreshing, with a hospitable staff.
-Choose a treatment package at the entry, and then plan on spending at least half a day here to get the full effect of all that the resort has to offer.
-Soak in a private mineral mud bath for 20 minutes to half-an-hour, rinse off, and then relax in the sun on the sandy beach or paddle in one of the multiple bathing pools.
-Don’t forget to get a massage in the spa/massage center.
-Finally, enjoy a meal in the resort’s restaurant before heading back to Nha Trang and the rest of your day.
-Shuttles are available to take you to and from your hotel (about 20,000 VND one way), with Nha Trang city center located about seven km (around four miles) from the resort.
+Nha Trang is known for its mineral water and mud baths, which are available at various resorts throughout the area.
+I-Resort is one of the three most popular resorts for these unique experiences, but it also has some amazing pools and a waterfall area.
+The resort is clean and refreshing, with a hospitable staff.
+Choose a treatment package upon entering, and then plan on spending at least half a day here to get the full effect of all that the resort has to offer.
+For instance, you could choose to soak in a private mineral mud bath for 20 to 30 minutes, rinse off, and then relax in the sun on the sandy beach or paddle in one of the multiple bathing pools.
+While you are there, consider also getting a relaxing massage in the spa/massage center.
+Finally, enjoy a meal in the resort’s restaurant before heading back to Nha Trang.
+Shuttles are available to take you to and from your hotel, and they run about 20,000 VND one way, with Nha Trang city center located about seven kilometers, or approximately four miles, from the resort.

 Vinpearl Land Amusement Park

 Located on the largest island in the Nha Trang Bay, Vinpearl Land Amusement Park is part of VinGroup’s massive conglomeration of hotels, spas, and resorts scattered throughout Vietnam.
 The amusement park has something for everyone, including rides, a water park, 4D movies, an aquarium, video games, and a nightly water show.
-Admission fees are very reasonable at 650,000 VND ($29), and food is sold inside the park (no outside food is allowed in).
+Admission fees are very reasonable at 650,000 VND, or about $29 USD.
+Please note that because outside food is not allowed, you need to buy your snacks and meals inside the park.

-Get to the park via the world’s longest cable car, which takes you from the mainland and across the water to the island.
+To get to the park, take the world’s longest cable car, which transports you from the mainland and across the water to the island.
 You’ll love the views during the ride as well as the lush beauty of the park landscaping.
-Alternatively, a ferry is also available for transport to and from Nha Trang.
+A ferry is also available for transport to and from Nha Trang.

 Vinpearl Cable Car

 The cable car system that carries visitors to the five-star Vinpearl Land Amusement Park has become one of the iconic symbols of Nha Trang tourism.
-The cable car is the longest in Vietnam at 3320 meters (2 miles).
+The cable car is the longest in Vietnam at 3,320 meters, or about 2 miles.
 Suspended on Eiffel Tower-like pylons, guests ride between 40 and 60 meters above the surface of the bay in comfortable carriages that can hold up to eight people.
-48 carriages can carry up to 1500 people per hour.
+The 48 carriages can carry up to 1500 people per hour.
 The ride takes a total of 12 minutes and affords stunning views of Nha Trang and the surrounding natural beauty of the bay, the beaches, and the mountains.
-Catch a ride any day of the week between 5am and 10pm, including during very windy weather (the cable car is built to withstand gales up to level seven).
+Catch a ride any day of the week between 5 a.m. and 10 p.m., including during very windy weather as the cable car is built to withstand gales up to level seven.
 Any changes to the ride’s schedule will be posted at the departure stations on Nha Trang and the island.

 Po Nagar Cham Towers (Thap Ba)

-Of the seven stone and brick towers originally built before the ninth century, A.D., only four remain.
-Po Nagar Cham Towers are located on Cu Lao Mountain in the heart of Nha Trang, with easy access and very low entrance fees.
+Of the seven stone and brick towers originally built before the ninth century, A.D., only four remain, including the Po Nagar Cham Towers.
+They are located on Cu Lao Mountain in the heart of Nha Trang, with easy access and very reasonable entrance fees.
 The towers are beautiful remnants of the Cham kingdom, with the distinctive architecture and style so familiar to the millennium of Cham rule.

 Each of the towers is dedicated to various deities revered in Buddhist worship, with Po Nagar being especially honored as the goddess who taught the people new techniques in agriculture and weaving.
-The annual Thap Ba Festival in spring (dates are scheduled via the lunar calendar, so they change every year) draws a crowd of Cham descendants who come to honor the goddess and the other gods represented by the towers.
+The annual Thap Ba Festival in spring—the dates are scheduled via the lunar calendar, so they change every year—draws a crowd of Cham descendants who come to honor the goddess and the other gods represented by the towers.

 Nha Tho Nui (Nha Trang Cathedral)

 A beautiful example of French Gothic architecture, Nha Tho Nui was built by the French in the early 20th century.
 It stands on a small hill and once overlooked a small cemetery, which was later moved to make room for a train station.
-The remains from the cemetery found new homes within the cavities of the cathedral’s walls.
-The cathedral is an easy walk from the beach (about one km), making this, the largest church in Nha Trang, a popular place to visit.
+The remains from the cemetery are now housed within the cavities of the cathedral’s walls.
+The cathedral is the largest church in Nha Trang and an easy one kilometer walk from the beach, making it a popular place to visit.

-You can access the cathedral from a staircase rising from the square (Ave Maria plaza) or from Ave Maria Nguyen Trai, a small road nearby.
+You can access the cathedral from a staircase rising from the square on Ave Maria Plaza, or from Ave Maria Nguyen Trai, a small road nearby.
 The railroad station is located near the back of the structure.
-The cathedral is open to the public Monday through Friday, from 5am to 4pm, and on Sundays from 4am to 8pm.
+The cathedral is open to the public Monday through Friday, from 5 a.m. to 4 p.m., and on Sundays from 4 a.m. to 8 p.m.

 New to town and not sure what to see or do?
 Guided tours are one of the best ways to get information about a city in a safe, structured way.
-You’ll get to visit popular sites, and your guide will often show you some of the best places that are tucked away, out of sight of the regular tourists but loved by the locals.
+You’ll get to visit popular sites, and your guide will often show you some of the best places that are tucked away, out of sight from tourists but loved by the locals.

 Nha Trang River Tour

 The Cai River bisects Nha Trang before heading inland on its winding path.
-Pham Tours boat their guests along the gently flowing river to see local attractions and enjoy the relaxed, easy feeling of floating on the water.
+Pham Tours take their guests on boats along the gently flowing river, allowing visitors to see local attractions and enjoy the relaxed, easy feeling of floating on the water.

-Pham Tours books only private tours, so you won’t be inconvenienced by sudden influxes of random tourists getting on or off at various stops along the river.
+Pham Tours books only private tours, so you won’t contend with random groups of tourists getting on or off at various stops along the river.
 Tour guides are knowledgeable about the river and the city and are happy to answer questions and share their experiences.

 True Friends Easy Rider

-Feel the wind in your hair and enjoy the freedom of the open road!
-A motorbike tour with True Friends Easy Rider is one of the best ways to hit the road as well as get off the beaten path.
+This tour allows you to feel the wind in your hair and enjoy the freedom of the open road!
+A motorbike tour with True Friends Easy Rider is one of the best ways to get off the beaten path while seeing the sights.
 Select from one- or two-day trips through the Vietnam countryside surrounding Nha Trang.
 A motorbike tour keeps you close to the land and its people while allowing you to travel more miles than a bicycle tour, and it’s more personal than a tour by bus or car.
-See the sights, meet the people, and taste the food this beautiful country has to offer!
-Hotel pickup is included.
-Check out the True Friends Easy Rider website here for current tour dates, to sign up for a tour, and to get pricing information.
+Enjoy the scenery, meet the people, and taste the food this beautiful country has to offer, and as a bonus, hotel pickup is included.

 The first day is spent settling in to the hotel before exploring the city.
 Days 2 and 3 are for visiting some beaches, enjoying water sports, and touring a fishing village.
-Day 4 is for farewell and departure.
+Day 4 is for saying goodbye and departing.